raspberrypilearning/amazing-image-identifier/en/step_10.md

 title: Create a repository
 ---

 Once you have an account, go to the [GitHub site](https://github.com/).
-Make sure you're signed in and click on the **New repository** button (it appears on the left-hand side).
+Make sure you're signed in and click on the **New repository** button (it is a green button with the word ‘New' next to the image of a book on the left-hand side of the screen).

 ![The GitHub **New repository** button.](images/github_new_repo.png)